wistoft/jawis/README.md

 - `dev` contains code used for development of jawis.
 - `misc` where things, that don't fit anywhere, fit in.
-- `javi` contains the 'mounts' for production/released javi.
+- `javi` contains the 'mounts' for released javi.

 ### Naming conventions